Skip to content

 • Participation is open to students grades 9-12.

-• A registration form must be signed for each new class.
+• A registration form must be signed by parent/guardian(s) and high school counselor for each new class per semester.

-• Course available are dependent on high school offerings.
+• Courses available are dependent on high school offerings.

 FAQs

-Where can I find state information in regard to Dual/Concurrent Enrollment?
+Where can I find information in regards to dual/concurrent enrollment?

 Additional information can be found on the Wyoming Community College Commissioners page:

-Dual Enrollment courses are taught by college faculty either online or at the college campus.
-Concurrent Enrollment courses are taught at the high school by an approved high school instructor.
+Dual enrollment courses are taught by college faculty either online or at the college campus.
+Concurrent enrollment courses are taught at the high school by a credentialed high school teacher.

 How many credits can I take as a high school student?

-Will my Concurrent/Dual Enrollment credits transfer to other schools and count towards a degree?
+Will my dual/concurrent enrollment credits transfer to other colleges and count towards a degree?

 What is the process to transfer credits I took at Sheridan College to another college?

-What are the hours that I can visit with my College Representative?
+What are the hours that I can visit with my Dual & Concurrent Advisor?

 Monday through Friday 8am-5pm.
 It is best practice to schedule an appointment to ensure enrollment counselors are available.

-With the rising cost of college education, and a growing importance to gain a college degree, Concurrent/Dual Enrollment courses provide an opportunity to get ahead without accruing a lot of the cost.
+With the rising cost of college education dual & concurrent enrollment courses provide an opportunity to get ahead without accruing a lot of the cost.